 Before you plant a fall garden, always look up the first frost date for your area.
 Click this link and type in your zip code to get an estimate of when your first frost date will be.
 Once you know your first frost date, do a quick google search of “number of days until your first frost date“.
 This is how many days you’ll have before your garden is at risk of frost.
 You can use this number to determine if you have time to grow particular plants from seed to harvest before the danger of frost.
 You will compare the number you get from your search to the number of days until harvest/maturity listed on your seed packets to determine if you will have enough time.

-In southeast coastal Virginia, our first frost date is usually predicted for mid-November/early-December.
-From my search, the 2019 first frost date for Virginia Beach is November 10th, so we have just enough time to grow plants from seed to harvest.
+In southeast coastal Virginia, our first frost date is usually predicted for mid-November/early December.
+From my search, the 2021 first frost date for Virginia Beach is November 10th, so we have just enough time to grow plants from seed to harvest.

-If you want to be enjoying a fall harvest, you need to start planting your fall garden today!
+If you want to enjoy a fall harvest, you need to start planting your fall garden today!